Engineered Fall Protection Designs and Installs Fall Protection Equipment

 Engineered Fall Protection's Advantages

-EFP has nine full time engineers on staff that are experienced in solving complex and simple applications.
-With several experienced iron workers and certified welders on staff, EFP can handle the most complex installs.
+EFP has nine full-time engineers on staff who are experienced in solving both complex and simple applications.
+With several experienced ironworkers and certified welders on staff, EFP can handle even the most complex installations.

-EFP's certified technicians can inspect rigid fall protection, wire rope systems, harnesses, SRL's and lanyards.
+EFP's certified technicians can inspect rigid fall protection systems, wire rope systems, harnesses, self-retracting lifelines, and lanyards.

-As a master distributor for several of the top fall protection equipment providers, our sales engineers can truly choose the best product for the job.
-Let us give your employees a level of safety protection they deserve with safety equipment and safety supplies that are comfortable, stylish, and effective.
+As a master distributor for several of the top fall protection equipment providers, our sales engineers are able to find and select the best equipment for the job.
+Let us give your employees the level of safety protection they deserve with safety equipment and safety supplies that are comfortable, stylish, and effective.

 Types of Fall Protection

 With falls being the leading cause of injury in the workplace, fall protection equipment is crucial in order to keep workers safe, reduce liability, and keep productivity moving.
 However, between fall prevention, fall restraint, and fall arrest systems, knowing exactly which kind of protective equipment you need can be confusing.
 Fortunately, by remembering a few key differences, you will be well informed about their intended purpose to keep your workers as safe as possible.

 Fall Prevention systems have one main goal: to prevent a fall before it happens.
 This kind of equipment includes physical barriers such as guardrails or covers over open areas, and is especially ideal for rooftop safety.
 This system is simple to use and does not require any changes to workers' routines; however, the materials and installation can be costly.